pactus-project/pactus.org/website/get-started/contributing.md

 ### Who should run a node?

 Everyone!
 Nodes are not just for validators.
-Anyone can run a node—you don't even need stake.
+Anyone can run a node; you don't even need stake.
 Having your own node means you don't need to trust information about the state of the network provided by a third party.

 <b>Don't trust.
 Verify.</b>